Computer Science & Engineering Department

 • GameJam

 GameJam is a game jam series hosted by the CSE Department and Dr. Jon Denning and run by students at Taylor University.
 It's is a short, fun, and intense party during which students get together to develop a video game from scratch.
-Regardless of major or knowledge of programming, all TU students are invited to participate!
+Regardless of major or knowledge of programming, all TU students are invited to participate each semester!

 Learn More